-Financial statement analysis focuses on evaluating the results found in a company's annual reports.
+Financial statement analysis focuses on evaluating the results found in a company's annual (and sometimes quarterly) financial reports.
 The analysis is conducted to help assess an entity's historical and prospective financial performance.
-It is a complex endeavor, given that financial statements contain large amounts of information that are based on very complex and constantly changing accounting policies.
+It is a complex endeavor, given that even in the best of situations financial statements contain large amounts of information that is based on very complex and constantly changing accounting policies.
 For example, GAAP reporting rules often allow for significant amounts of management discretion, giving management the ability to hide or omit key information.

 Different analysts will focus on different criteria.
-Creditors will be concerned with a company's ability to make short-term and long-term payments on borrowed funds.
-Investors will focus more on profitability figures and evaluating the soundness of current or prospective investments.
-Company management can use information derived from financial reports to help it assess how well it has performed and provide information as to why; this allows it to scrutinize those activities that did or and did not contribute to their success.
+Creditors are most often concerned with a company's ability to make payments on borrowed funds, both in the short-term and the long-term.
+Investors tend to focus more on profitability figures and evaluating the soundness of current or prospective investments.
+Company management can use information derived from financial reports to help it assess how well it has performed and perhaps provide information as to why; this allows it to scrutinize those activities that did or and those that did not contribute to their success.
 It is likely a safe assumption that company management would have advantages over external users of financial statements in analyzing a company's financial condition.
-Company management would have access to unreported data as well as have a better understanding of how the financial reports were generated.
-(There may still be breakdowns in the internal controls associated with financial reporting that could cause problems for management in assessing its results but that topic is beyond the scope of this analysis).
+Company management should have access to other internal and unreported data as well as have a greater understanding of how the financial reports were generated.
+(There still may be breakdowns in the internal controls associated with financial reporting that could cause problems for management in assessing its results but that topic is beyond the scope of this analysis).
 Therefore, it is the external analysts who would be most concerned should there be any misreported results, whether done intentionally or accidentally.

-Among the commonly used tools for analyzing financial statements are common-sized statements and financial ratio analysis.
-Common-sized statements provide a way to compare companies of vastly different sizes, whether defined in terms of total sales or total assets.
+Among the more commonly used financial statement analysis tools are common-sized financial statements and financial ratio analysis.
+Common-sized financial statements provide a means for comparing companies of vastly different sizes, whether defined in terms of total sales or total assets.
 There are two generic types.
 Vertical analysis expresses each individual financial statement item as a relative percentage of one key (or base) variable, usually total sales revenue for income statement items and total assets for balance sheet items.
 It provides information for comparing the relative size of different balance sheet or income statement components across companies and/or across time.
-A related method, horizontal analysis, expresses each item as a relative percentage of that same item in some base or earlier time period.
-This helps provide information regarding trends in the make-up of the balance sheet and income statement.
+A related method, horizontal analysis, expresses each item as a relative percentage of that same item in some base (earlier) year.
+This helps provide information regarding any trends in the make-up of the balance sheet and income statement.

-Financial ratio analysis involves calculating and interpreting various measures defining relationships between balance sheet items (e.g., the current ratio, which compares current assets to current liabilities), between income statement items (e.g., the net profit margin, which relates net profits to total sales), and between different balance sheet and income statement items (e.g., total asset turnover, which is total sales revenue divided by average total assets).
+Financial ratio analysis involves the calculation and interpretation of various measures defining relationships between balance sheet items (e.g., the current ratio, which compares total current assets to total current liabilities), between income statement items (e.g., the net profit margin, which relates net profits to total sales), and/or between different balance sheet and income statement items (e.g., total asset turnover, which is total sales revenue divided by average total assets).
 The calculation of ratios provides a standardized means of comparing various relationships of income statement and balance sheet items across companies of different sizes (cross-sectional analysis) and across different time periods (trend or time series analysis).